ipatate/example-webpack-symfony-3/README.md

-## Example Symfony project with webpack 3 builder for CSS and JS
+## Example Symfony project with webpack 3 builder for CSS and JS.
+Include jQuery and Bootstrap 4.

 webpack-dev-server and browser-sync are use for reload browser on change event for all files in project (js, scss, php or yaml)

-## Branch with jQuery and bootstrap !

 ### Example use:
 * webpack 3 [https://webpack.js.org/](https://webpack.js.org/)